plazzag/signing-tool/README.md

 * [ ] This **MEA Signing Tool**
 * [ ] Your individual **Mobile Event App** .ipa or .xcarchive file
 * [ ] Your properly configured provisioning profile
-* [ ] Your distribution certificate including the private key with which the profile was created must be present in the keychain your Mac
+* [ ] Your distribution certificate including the private key with which the profile was created must be present in the keychain on your Mac
 * [ ] Xcode Command Line Tools must be present on your Mac

 ## Known bugs